gammu/gammu/docs/manual/config/index.rst

     ``blueobex``
         OBEX (IrMC or file transfer) connection for most of phones.
     ``bluerfgnapbus``
-        GNapplet based connection for Symbian phones
+        GNapplet based connection for Symbian phones, see :ref:`gnapplet`.
     ``blues60``
-        Connection to Series60 applet in S60 phones.
+        Connection to Series60 applet in S60 phones, see :ref:`s60`.

         .. versionadded:: 1.29.90